-The Curtis L. Ivey Science Center is a two-story, 32,000-square-foot building that houses the Natural Sciences Department and the Environmental Studies Department.
+The Curtis L. Ivey Science Center is a two-story, 32,000-square-foot building that houses the houses the faculty of the School of Arts and Sciences.
 As the center for science education, the facility accommodates eight laboratories and six classrooms, with faculty offices and student spaces on both floors.
 A 180-seat auditorium is located on the first floor.
-The building was named for Curtis L. and Doris Ivey, who contributed a major gift for science education in memory of their children, Curtis Ivey Jr. and Elizabeth Ivey Jurgenson.
+The building was named for Curtis L. and Doris Ivey, who contributed a major gift for science education in memory of their children, Curtis Ivey Ir. and Elizabeth Ivey Jurgenson.